Rational points of quiver moduli spaces: Quiver representations over a field

 \begin{prop} Let $L/k$ be a field extension and let $W$ be a $k$-representation.
 For a stability parameter $\theta \in \ZZ^V$, the following statements hold. \begin{enumerate} \item If $L\otimes_k W$ is $\theta$-semistable (resp.\ $\theta$-stable) as an $L$-representation, then $W$ is $\theta$-semistable (resp.\ $\theta$-stable) as a $k$-representation. \item If $W$ is $\theta$-semistable as a $k$-representation, then $L\otimes_k W$ is $\theta$-semistable as an $L$-representation. \end{enumerate} Moreover, if $(W^i)_{1\leq i\leq l}$ is the Harder-Narasimhan filtration of $W$, then $(L\otimes_k W^i)_{1\leq i\leq l}$ is the Harder-Narasimhan filtration of $L\otimes_k W$. \end{prop}

 \begin{proof} Let us suppose that $L\otimes_k W$ is $\theta$-semistable as an $L$-representation.
-Then, given a $k$-subrepresentation $W'\subset W$, we have Therefore, $W$ is necessarily $\theta$-semistable as a $k$-representation.
-The proof shows that (1) also holds for stability.
+Then, given a $k$-subrepresentation $W'\subset W$, we have Thus, $W$ is necessarily $\theta$-semistable as a $k$-representation; this proof shows that (1) also holds for stability.

 First we can reduce (2) to finitely generated extensions $L/k$ as follows.
 Let $W^L$ be an $L$-subrepresentation of $L\otimes_k W$.
 For each $v\in V$, choose an $L$-basis $(b^v_j)_{1\leq j\leq d_v}$ of $W^L_v$ and write $b^v_j = \sum_i a^v_{ij} e^v_{ij}$ (a finite sum with $a^v_{ij}\in L$ and $e^v_{ij}\in W_v$).
 Let $L'$ be the subfield of $L$ generated by the $a^v_{ij}$.
 The $(e^v_{ij})$ generate an $L'$-subrepresentation $W^{L'}$ of $L' \otimes_k W$ that satisfies $L\otimes_{L'} W^{L'} = W^{L'}$.
 If $L\otimes_k W$ is not semistable, there exists $W^L\subset L\otimes_k W$ such that $\mu_\theta^L(W^L) > \mu_\theta^L(L\otimes_k W)=\mu_\theta(W)$, then $L'\otimes_k W$ is not semistable, as $\mu^{L'}(W^{L'})>\mu_\theta^{L'}(L'\otimes_k W)$.